NcodiN: Shaping the Future of Optical Data Communications between Chiplets

 To minimize latency, you need to put multiple parallel copper lanes so signals don’t get into each other’s way on a single wire.
 You’re limited due to capacitive interactions between the wires to a few millimeters.
 If you want to connect hundreds of chiplets and even those a few centimeters apart, you must pass through all the other chiplets in between.
 It’s like passing through tolls every few kilometers on a highway.

-To maximize bandwidth, you need to serialize your data, i.e., use additional circuitry for serialization and deserialization, which makes you lose time and increases latency.
+To maximize bandwidth, you need to serialize your data, i.e., use additional circuitry for serialization and deserialization, which costs time and increases latency.

 With photonics, you send data at the speed of light and use different wavelengths within the same channel to transfer multiple data streams and achieve much higher bandwidth.
 Also, one of our unique selling propositions is scalability: our nanolaser can be attached to chiplets in a plug-and-play fashion, so our technology can scale from a few to hundreds and eventually thousands of chiplets.